 Trauma is one of the leading causes of mortality.
 Annually, trauma leads to the mortality of nearly 6 million individuals worldwide [1].
-A substantial number of fatalities occur either at the scene of the incident or within the initial four-hour subsequent to the patient's arrival at an ED [2].
-Hence, the main goal of this study was to predict and determine individuals who are at increased risk of mortality at an early stage.
+A substantial number of fatalities occur either at the scene of the incident or within the initial 4 h following the patient's arrival at an ED [2].
+Hence, the main goal of this study was to predict and determine individuals at an increased risk of mortality at an early stage.
 The key findings of our study are as follows.
 First, males and young adults exhibited a higher prevalence of trauma and trauma-related mortality.
-Second, falls, traffic accidents, and accidental injuries were the most commonly reported mechanism of trauma.
-Third, non-survivors had lower mean GCS and RTS scores than survivors.
-Fourth, in determining the mortality in multi-trauma patients, a GCS score of ≤ 10 was found to be the cutoff with 99.89% sensitivity and 99.79% specificity, and an RTS score of $\leq 8$ was determined as the cutoff with 98.57% sensitivity and 99.79% specificity.
-In studies analyzing the epidemiologic and demographic features of trauma patients, Mutasingwa et al. [7] and Aluisio et al. [8] have consistently noted that young males were more commonly presented to the ED with traumatic injuries.
-Additionally, in the United States, trauma is the leading cause of mortality among individuals under the age of 44 [9].
-Similarly, in our study males and young adults exhibited a higher prevalence of trauma and trauma-related mortality.
+Second, falls, traffic accidents, and accidental injuries were the most commonly reported mechanisms of trauma.
+Third, nonsurvivors had lower mean GCS and RTS scores than survivors.
+Fourth, in determining mortality in multi-trauma patients, a GCS score of ≤10 was found to be the cut-off with 99.89% sensitivity and 99.79% specificity, and an RTS score of ≤8 was determined as the cutoff with 98.57% sensitivity and 99.79%

+In studies analyzing the epidemiologic and demographic features of trauma patients, Mutasingwa and Aaro [7] and